amandaguglieri/hackinglife/docs/servers.md

 sudo rm /etc/nginx/sites-enabled/default
 ```

-Finally you can copy to your nging server all files you want to transfer with curl:
+Finally you can copy to your nginx server all files you want to transfer with curl:

 ```bash
 curl -T file.txt